meeque/tls-playground/acme/README.md

 # TLS Playground ACME Utiliies

-This TLS Playground component implements certificate management through the ACME protocol using `certbot`.
+This TLS Playground module implements certificate management through the ACME protocol using `certbot`.
 ACME allows you to obtain domain-validated server certificates from a public CA, like [Let's Encrypt](https://letsencrypt.org/).